 After we gathered all the information we did a tally on the types of content that people selected.
 What we could see is that there was an even spread between people being interested in data and science, and the impact on people and the physical environment – these areas will also be focused on in other areas of the exhibition, but we needed to figure out how to get the balance right for this particular interactive.

 Lots of people picked ‘The Red Button’ – it was a wildcard, we didn’t know what it was supposed to do.
 But a surprising number of people picked it.
 Probably because it’s fun.
 What we took from that is we do still need to include elements of playfulness in the interactive.
 We do literally want to include a big red button.

-Karyn: We also talked to Hosts about what they had found out was of interest to people.
+We also talked to Te Papa Hosts about their insights from talking to visitors.
 They said that everyone has an earthquake story.
 And for the people who haven’t experienced an earthquake, they really want to know what it’s like.

 Don’t be scared of this process.
 It really is pretty simple – and you don’t have to finish your design process before you go out and test.
 You can test before you’ve even started the design – just with sketches and wireframes.

 By doing this you’re putting the view of the visitor into the interactive –that’s important to do otherwise you end up with interactives that aren’t engaging and don’t make sense to people.